patrickwcode/odyssey-lift-off-part1/README.md

+Apollo GraphQL tutorial part 1, which introduces GraphQL and the Apollo server for front and back end.

 # Odyssey Lift-off I: Basics

 Welcome to the companion app of Odyssey Lift-off I!
 You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/lift-off-part1), Apollo's learning platform.